calebelee05/CS180-Lab23-Team1-Project/README.md

     - private String password: The password of the user.
     - private double balance: The current balance of the user.
     - private ArrayList<ItemInterface> itemsList: An ArrayList to store the items listed by the user.
-    - private ArrayList<MessageInterface> messagesSent: An ArrayList to store the messages sent by the user.
+    - private List<MessageInterface> messagesSent: A synchronized List to store the messages sent by the user.
     - private List<MessageInterface> messagesReceived: A synchronized List to store the messages received by the user.
-    - private static List<UserInterface> userList: A synchronized List to store all User objects.
     - private static final String FILEPATH: A constant String representing the file path for storing User objects ("UserData.txt").

     Constructors